 - Fruit options: Instead of blueberries, you could use cranberries, raspberries or chopped strawberries.

 - Mix-in options: Add some mini chocolate chips, unsweetened shredded coconut or dried fruit for a fun twist.

 I’d love to know if you make this (or any) recipe!
 Tag @clean_and_delicious on Instagram and be sure to subscribe to our mailing list to receive more healthy, delicious recipes straight to your inbox.

 Baked Blueberry Lemon Oatmeal Muffin Cups

 - 1 cup unsweetened vanilla almond milk

-- 1 cup plain greek yogurt or apple sauce*
+- 1 cup plain greek yogurt or mashed banana or apple sauce*

 - 2 pastured eggs beaten

 - 1 tablespoon lemon juice